chatsimple

 Without business acumen, employees don’t understand the company’s goals and they don’t see how their decisions can impact those goals.
 They can unknowingly make poor decisions that don't align with company goals.

-Simple Example: The ACME company has 2 products: Product A is well-known but has a low profit margin and Product B was recently introduced and has a higher contribution margin.
-Because it is an easier sale, the salesperson focuses on selling A. If the company’s goal is to increase Return on Investment, the salesperson might be working against the company’s goals… and doing it with the best of intentions!
+Simple Example: The ACME company has 2 products: Product A is well-known but has a low profit margin, and Product B was recently introduced and has a higher contribution margin.
+Because it’s an easier sale, the salesperson focuses on selling A. If the company’s goal is to increase Return on Investment, the salesperson might be working against the company’s goals — and doing it with the best of intentions!

 Poor Cross-Departmental Collaboration and Communication